 Santa Catarina is the smallest southern Brazilian state, best known for its natural and cultural diversity.
 Its capital city is Florianópolis, an island off the southern coastline and home to nearly 450,000 people.
 Santa Catarina’s main industries include technology, tourism, traditional fisheries, and agriculture.
 Santa Catarina has a humid subtropical climate, falling just short of a true tropical climate.
 The summer is warm and with high exposure to sun, while winter can bring snow in the nearby mountain ranges.
+Fellows may be placed throughout this region, but often live in more rural settings, with many host families located in small fishing villages.
+With 560 kilometers of coast line in the state, Fellows are often found at the beach on weekends, enjoying their incredible natural surroundings.

 Global Citizen Year is an award-winning, non-profit social enterprise on a mission to make it normal to choose a bridge year; an experience after high school that builds self-awareness, global skills, and grit – the foundations for success in college and beyond.
 This life-changing experience is for the student who craves a deeper understanding of the world, and ultimately of themselves.
 The student who wants to be prepared beyond what any classroom can teach.
 The one who wants real world experience, hard skills like a second language, the confidence to know what they want and the courage to pursue it relentlessly.